Blind Quality Enhancement of Compressed Video via Fine-Grained Degradation-Guided Sequential Inference: Experiments

 \textbf{Dataset.} We use the MFQEv2 dataset~\cite{guan2019mfqe}, which provides training and testing videos at various resolutions.
-Compressed videos are compressed using HEVC~\cite{sullivan2012overview} and VVC\cite{bross2021overview}.
-The models are trained on five seen QPs (22, 27, 32, 37, 42) and evaluated on both seen and unseen QPs (20, 25, 30, 35, 40).
+Following the standard setting, compressed videos are generated using HEVC~\cite{sullivan2012overview} and VVC~\cite{bross2021overview}.
+The models are trained on five seen QPs (22, 27, 32, 37, 42) and evaluated on both seen and unseen QPs.
+In addition, to assess cross-dataset generalization, we further test our model on the Vimeo-90K dataset~\cite{xue2019video}.
+Specifically, we select its clean test sequences and compress them with 5 QPs, and then use the resulting compressed sequences for evaluation.

-\textbf{Implementation Details.} During training, 128×128 patches are randomly sampled from consecutive frames with random flipping and rotation for data augmentation.
+\textbf{Implementation Details.} All experiments were conducted on a server equipped with an NVIDIA Tesla V100S-PCIE-32GB GPU and Intel Xeon Gold 6240 CPUs, using CUDA 11.7.
+During training, 128×128 patches are randomly sampled from consecutive frames with random flipping and rotation for data augmentation.
 We use the Adam optimizer~\cite{kingma2014adam} with an initial learning rate of 1 $\times$ $10^{-4}$ and a fixed 3×3 kernel size.
 The batch size is set to 32.
 For DRL pretraining, the encoder uses a downsampling scale of 2 and channel dimensions of [64, 64, 128, 256].
-The (STAR) module consists of 5 artifact reduction stages, corresponding to 5 assumed degradation levels.
+The SIAR module consists of 5 artifact reduction stages, corresponding to the 5 discrete degradation levels (QPs) defined in the standard MFQEv2 setting.